bbauska/LFS173x/README.md

 Alice referenced, but rather because that's how Faber's agent is configured.

-## Mediators and Relays Are Agents Too! {#mediators-and-relays-are-agents-too .unnumbered}
+## Mediators and Relays Are Agents Too!

 An important item to underline here is that mediators and relays are themselves DIDComm agents.
 They may only do routing activities, or they